Top 8 Reasons to Partner With a Professional Employer Organization (PEO)

 8. Your Business Has a Higher Survival Rate

-This is another very important cause for you to team up with a PEO.
-If you're a startup and looking to scale your business, one of the best ways to survive the stifling effects of competition from bigger brands is by partnering with an organization that'll help you stay afloat while you focus on the growth of your business.
+If you're a startup and looking to scale your business, one of the best ways to survive the stifling competition from bigger brands is by partnering with an organization that can absorb major operational costs like health insurance and worker's compensation insurance while you focus on the growth of your business.

-It is believed that small businesses that partner with PEOs are 50% less likely to fail.
+It is believed that small businesses that partners with PEOs are 50% less likely to fail.